The Department of Land Conservation and Development (DLCD) issues an order rejecting challenges to the city’s new Comp PlanRead More…

 1900 SW 4th Ave, Suite 7100, Portland, OR 97201

-The price goes down when more neighbors join in!
-While Neighbors West-Northwest and North Portland Neighborhood Services have recruited over 275 homeowners in North and Northwest Portland for a bulk purchase of solar electric systems for their homes, and they want even more neighbors to sign up.
+Portland, ORE - The price goes down when more neighbors join in!
+Neighbors West-Northwest and North Portland Neighborhood Services have already recruited over 285 homeowners in North and Northwest Portland for a bulk purchase of solar electric systems for their homes.
+Project organizers don't want their neighbors to miss out on this amazing opportunity.
 The registration deadline for these Solarize Portland campaigns has been extended to May 15, 2011.

 The Neighbors West-Northwest Coalition (NWNW) promotes direct participation in grassroots democracy by supporting community efforts at the neighborhood level.
 Our services advance the voices of our constituent Neighborhood Associations as they strive to create livable, sustainable and equitable communities. www.nwnw.org